Riley-D-1/Heads-Up-Hold-em/README.md

 - The dealer flips 4 community coins.
 - Count your heads and tails and use your highest number.
 - All personal coins are revealed.
 The player with the best hand type wins.
 (If players tie on a hand, heads triumph over tails.
 If there is still a tie, the pot is split equally.)
+# IF YOU ENCOUNTER ANY BUGS RELOAD THE ASSETS JUST BUG OUT AND I SPENT % HOURS PLUS FIXING INITIAL BUGS
 Track: Get After It
 Music by https://www.fiftysounds.com